Strange situation: 3. Anxious-ambivalent/resistant, insecure (C)

 Children classified as Anxious-Ambivalent/Resistant (C) showed distress even before separation, and were clingy and difficult to comfort on the caregiver's return.
 They showed either signs of resentment in response to the absence (C1 subtype), or signs of helpless passivity (C2 subtype).
 Hans et al. have expressed concern that "ambivalent attachment remains the most poorly understood of Ainsworth's attachment types".
 In particular, the relationship between ambivalent/resistant (C) and disorganisation (D) is still to be clarified.
 However, researchers agree that the Anxious-Ambivalent/Resistant strategy is a response to unpredictably responsive caregiving, and that the displays of anger or helplessness towards the caregiver on reunion can be regarded as a conditional strategy for maintaining the availability of the caregiver by preemptively taking control of the interaction.

+The C1 (ambivalent resistant) subtype is coded when "resistant behavior is particularly conspicuous.
+The mixture of seeking and yet resisting contact and interaction has an unmistakably angry quality and indeed an angry tone may characterize behavior in the preseparation episodes".

+Regarding the C2 (ambivalent passive) subtype, Ainsworth et al. wrote:

+Research done by McCarthy and Taylor (1999) found that children with abusive childhood experiences were more likely to develop ambivalent attachments.
+The study also found that children with ambivalent attachments were more likely to experience difficulties in maintaining intimate relationships as adults.